Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

 - Signatories are to ensure that obvious errors are corrected at source (vessels/shipowners from where the data originated).
-If data can’t be corrected at source, it should be categorized and reported under the percentage of eligible chartering activities non-reporting.
+If data can’t be corrected at source, it should be categorised and reported under the percentage of eligible chartering activities non-reporting.

 - No filters/omission should be applied to voyage EEOI result calculation for the higher order reporting (vessel category and total annual climate alignments) if the input raw data for voyages are correct (i.e., distance, cargo, consumption etc.).